shevandrin/rqti/pkgdown/index.md

 ## Installation

-The `rqti` package is currently in active development, and as of now, the exclusive installation method is through GitHub:
+The `rqti` package is available on CRAN, ensuring easy installation and access to its features:

 ``` r
 #install.pacakges("librarian") # install librarian if you do not have it yet